 One of the main reasons for sharing this recipe now is it’s foodie extravaganza time again and this month’s food holiday being celebrated is pickles.
-Danish love their pickles almost as much as rye bread and most smørrebrød will see a pickle of some kind in there somewhere as you’ll see I have included here as well.
-Also see below links to all the other pickle-inspired recipes this month.
+Danish love their pickles almost as much as rye bread and most smørrebrød will see a pickle of some kind in there somewhere.
+Pickles are also a key component to Danish remoulade which is a classic sauce served with many smørrebrød and other dishes, especially fish.

 Putting together smørrebrød is really easy.
 Smørrebrød means buttered bread and that’s the base for all versions, then you top it as you wish with anything from meat to fish to salads.
 I have gone for two classics here, roast beef and smoked salmon, both topped with remoulade.
 In case you are interested, the roast beef version is often also topped with some crispy fried onions – these do taste great if you feel like making them but it also works well without (and is quicker), as I have here.

 While smørrebrød are most typically eaten for lunch, they also make great appetizers.
 You can make them even more fitting by cutting the bread up a bit to make smaller bites.
-They are then kind of like the Danish answer to bruschetta (but the bread is better for you!), with lovely contrasting colors if you are thinking about the aesthetics.
-Whatever your reason to make them, they are delicious, easy to prepare (although if you make your own bread like I did that takes some time) and fun to play around with different toppings, whether classic ones like these or whatever you come up with.
+They are then kind of like the Danish answer to bruschetta (but the bread is better for you!).
+These ones have lovely contrasting colors if you are thinking about the aesthetics.
+Whatever your reason to make them, they are delicious, easy to prepare and fun to play around with different toppings.
+Whether that’s classic ones like these or whatever you come up with.
 Either way, give them a try and enjoy.

 - 4 slices of Danish rye bread, if available, or closest equivalent (eg pumpernickel)

 - 1/2 tbsp butter approx

 - around 8 slices of smoked salmon, depending on size

 - around 8 slices of roast beef, depending on size

 - 1/4 cup mayonnaise 4tbsp